Why Volunteer with GIVE International

 - 25% Project Donation (eg. family kits, painting supplies, mobile clinics, tree seedlings, etc)

-(note: Trip costs are paid for by the volunteer, but participants may choose to fundraise in order to off-set the Project Donation portion, or they may choose to fundraise above and beyond this amount should they desire)
+(note: Trip costs are donated by the volunteer, but participants may choose to fundraise in order to off-set the Project Donation portion, or they may choose to fundraise above and beyond this amount should they desire)